Saturday morning quote #37: Inventing attitude

 For what it’s worth, all seem to agree that the lute plays an acknowledged role in this repertory, at least in the secular music of the 15th century.
 The lute is frequently depicted along with singers in paintings, illuminated capitals, and engravings of the period.
 There is also the significant surviving evidence of arranging the lower parts of chansons, as well as entire three- and four-part sacred and secular pieces, intabulated for the lute as found in late 15th century manuscript sources and in the very first printed music for the lute, Spinacino’s Intabolatura de lauto libro primo and Intabolatura de lauto libro secondo (1507).
 This publication in fact contains intabulated works by many of the best-known composers from the late 15th century.

 While we would wish him to be a bit kinder to his scholarly forebears and colleagues, to his credit, Leech-Wilkinson points out in the last of his four chapters of MIMM that there is an enormous uncertainty as to how the music was played and and even how it sounded.
 But while his presentation may seem on the surface to be detached and objective, it is most certainly not.
 Running through the entire text is a barely concealed opinion and a theme of what is wrong and what is right, presented in the spirit of an opinionated reviewer rather than that of an objective scholar.
 His scholarly credentials are not in question and again, to his great credit, he is certainly a specialist in recorded interpretations of early music.
 Leech-Wilkinson is to be commended for his work in establishing a database of early recorded examples of music accessible through the Centre for the History and Analysis of Recorded Music (with the delightful acronym, CHARM).
-The searchable recorded examples accessible here offer many examples of just how far we have come since the beginnings of the early music revival.
+The searchable recorded examples (see update below) offer many examples of just how far we have come since the beginnings of the early music revival.

 In closing, we print once more the quote that should warn us as to the ulterior and indeed commercial motives of some reviewers: